Music Improves Exercise Endurance

 A recent study has shown that participants who smile whilst exercising feel like they can achieve more!
 Although there are no phsycial signs of smiling improving exericse, psychologically it can help you achieve that feel good feeling that can keep you going!

 The Run To The Beat event has a 5k and 10K option and is the first event that will provide scientifically-selected live musical accompaniment along the entire length of the course.
 Have a go and see if you feel more mtoviated by the music!

 Workout to Music

 Anyone who is using exercise as part of their weight loss programme will be particularly pleased by this news as it should give them that extra push when the going gets tough.
-As the winter months set in it, it could prove to be a real boost and should help encourage people to venture out for a run or a workout even when it’s cold and dark.
+Listening to music could prove to be a real boost and should help encourage people to venture out for a run or a workout.

 Music is used in bars and restaurants, as well as at weddings and parties to increase everyone’s enjoyment of the event, so why not use it to aid exercise?
 If better results can be achieved without increasing the amount of time you work out for, then it’s definitely time to pump up the volume.